remythai/R-TYPE/server/doc/protocol.md

 - Server responds with `PLAYER_ID_ASSIGNMENT` containing Player ID = `255`
 - Client should display "Server Full" message and disconnect

+### Client Timeout

+- Clients that don't send packets for 30 seconds are considered inactive
+- Server automatically cleans up inactive player slots
+- Player entities are destroyed and slots are freed for new players

 ---

 ## Security Considerations